shoqkhalidd/stt-tts/README.md

 ## Description

-this project is a tool to convert speech to text then test to speech using IBM watson
+this project is a tool to convert speech to text then test to speech using IBM watson.

-the speech to text was cloned [from here](https://github.com/nicknochnack/RealTimeSpeechToText/tree/main/watson-streaming-stt) please check it out to understand how it works the only diffrence is that here it's saved into a [text file](res.text)
+the speech to text was cloned [from here](https://github.com/nicknochnack/RealTimeSpeechToText/tree/main/watson-streaming-stt) please check it out to understand how it works the only diffrence is that here it's saved into a [text file](res.text).

 for the text to speech part
-in the tts() methods make sure to change the apikeys and the url for it to work first it'll read the sentence that was made by the stt aka the res.ttx it'll synthesize said text into a [mp3 file](speech.mp3)
+in the tts() methods make sure to change the apikeys and the url for it to work first it'll read the sentence that was made by the stt aka the res.ttx it'll synthesize said text into a [mp3 file](speech.mp3).

 #### note:
-the voice of the narrator can be changed [here](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices)
+the voice of the narrator can be changed [here](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices).

 ## Requirements